haongo138/HaoXray/README.md

-This project is just a practice of learning Express Js
+This project is just a practice of learning NodeJS